sixpack/sixpack/README.rst

 All interaction with Sixpack is done via ``HTTP GET`` requests.
 Sixpack allows for cross-language testing by accepting a unique ``client_id`` (which the client is responsible for generating) that links a participation to a conversion.
 All requests to Sixpack require a ``client_id``.

+The Sixpack API can be used from front-end Javascript via CORS-enabled requests.
+The Sixpack API server will accept CORS requests from any domain.

 Participating in an Experiment
 ------------------------------